mettamyron/gatsby-theme-podcast/gatsby-theme-podcast/README.md

 # Gatsby Theme Podcast

+This theme is a port of the [gatsby-theme-simplecast](https://gatsby-theme-simplecast.netlify.app) for generic podcast feeds with a bit of sprucing-up and updating for Gatsby v3.

 ## Usage

 1. Install the theme

    ```
-   npm install --save @rodriguesmyron/gatsby-theme-podcast
+   yarn add @rodriguesmyron/gatsby-theme-podcast --save
    ```

-1. Add the theme to your `gatsby-config.js`:
+2. Add the theme to your `gatsby-config.js`:

    ```
    module.exports = {